drewvolz/costco-receipt-parser/README.md

 An overall wrapper for the below two commands
 * Type checking and linting invoked with `mypy` via rules that live inside `.mypy.ini`.
 * Formatting invoked via `yapf` via rules that live inside `script/format`.
+* Updating usage in the README if the help invocation changes via `script/update-usage.py`

 ```shell script
 $ make format